 BEFORE YOU GO

-How are you handing the financial pressures of Christmas?
+How are you handling the financial pressures of Christmas?

 Remember, we have Supt.
 Zoom Room tomorrow.
 Coincidentally, the topic is A Pastor’s Personal Finances.
 Hope to see you there!
 (Comment below for a link if you need one.)